LeoBeliik/ExtremeSoundMuffler/README.md

 ## HOW IT WORKS:

-    1. Click on the button in your inventory or asign a key to open the gui.
+    1. Click on the button in your inventory or assign a key to open the gui.

     2. Click on the button next to the sound you want to muffle.